You are here

 - check they have been reviewed by a specialist in the last year

 In December 2018, the MHRA issued a further drug safety update regarding valproate.
-This reiterates that all healthcare professionals must continue to identify and review all female patients on valproate and provide them with the patient information materials every time they attend their appointments or receive their medicines (including the Patient Information Leaflet at dispensing).
+The update reiterates that all healthcare professionals must continue to identify and review all female patients on valproate.
+They must provide them with the patient information materials every time they attend their appointments or receive their medicines.
+This includes the patient information leaflet at dispensing).

 The action GP practices take in response to valproate alerts is extremely important.
 This is an area we are likely to review as part of our current GP inspections under the safe key questions.